 Letters of dismission were also granted to allow others to organize churches of their own.
 These churches were Mars Hill and Flat Rock.

 In 1888, Reverend E.P.
 Johnson became the pastor of Calvary.
 He brought light to the darkened winds of Calvary and encouraged the young folks by putting them to work in the right direction.
 He established missions such as the "Go Rain or Shine Club" among the members.
 As a result, many new members were added to the Church.

 Many other improvements were made during his pastorate.
-The parsonage was built, an organ was purchased for $300.00 and new pews were installed.
+The parsonage lot was bought at a cost 250.00, an organ was purchased for $300.00 and new pews were installed.
 He served as pastor for 10 years.

-Reverend G.L.AHen was an effective leader and Reverend Daugherty was called to a larger field.
+Reverend G.L Allen was an effective leader and Reverend Daugherty was called to a larger field.

 The Deacon Board at that time was: Deacons J. K. Love, Dr. J.F.Smith, Wilson Bass, Jerry Head, Charlie Slack, M. L. Bass, Sr., M. L. Bass, Jr., Mel Burke, James Cook, Ben Brown and Dea.
 Harold Murray.

-Reverend J. E. Howard came to us in March 1967.
+1967, Reverend J. E. Howard came to us.
 One deacon was ordained: Tom Jones.

 A 50 x 50 area in the basement was paneled, floored and partitioned to include a dining area, kitchen and office for the pastor.
+Eddie Jordan was responsible for the concrete work.
+Eddie Wyatt, Sr., Solomon Gilbert and Dea.
+Willie Oliver assisted.
 This was done under the guidance of Deacons Willie Terrell and Henry Veasley.

 Shrubbery on the front of the Church was donated by Colonel Zender Dean in memory of Marvin Mapp (better known as Candy Man).